PhalconEye/documentation/en/reference/user/grid.rst

 Working With A Grid
 ===================

-Grid system allows fast and simple database rows browsing.
+Grid system allows fast and simple browsing of database rows.

-Let's look at main components of the grid:
+Let's take a look at main components of the grid:

 .. image:: /images/grid_1.png
     :align: center